amitshekhariitbhu/android-interview-questions/README.md

 * What can you use for background processing in Android?
 [Developer Android](https://developer.android.com/guide/background)

 * What is a `ContentProvider` and what is it typically used for?
+[Developer Android](https://developer.android.com/guide/topics/providers/content-provider-basics) [Developer Android](https://developer.android.com/guide/topics/providers/content-providers)

 #### Long-running Operations